cakraawijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

    </tr>
    <tr>
    <td width="20">3.</td>
-   <td width="820">Add EEPROM to permanently store the pH sensor calibration results, so that the calibration does not need to be written in the method loop again.
+   <td width="820">Add EEPROM to permanently store the pH sensor calibration results, so that the calibration does not need to be written in the loop() method again.
 This can save time and improve device efficiency.</td>
    </tr>
    </table>
 </li><br>